preparetodietm/energizerforpine/README.md

 1. This module needs [Busybox for Android NDK](https://github.com/Magisk-Modules-Repo/busybox-ndk) in Magisk Manager or [Brutal Busybox](https://github.com/feravolt/Brutal_busybox) to worked on your Redmi 7A Phone.
 2. If you put some _tweaks_ on your **system/build.prop** similar to the features of Energizer, remove them and restart your device then install this module.
 3. Do not install any _Magisk Module_ related to the **features of Energizer**.

+## Installation:

+1. Flash
+2  Select the desired options on the volume selector
+3. Reboot
+4. Enjoy!

+**If you want to _uninstall_ the module, just flash it again.**

 ## Features: